MayMeow/MayMeow/README.md

 ![](/04-Karyl-smiles540p.jpg)

-### Hi there 👋, I'm Shiraishi Fuyuki but you also can know me as MayMeow!
+### Hi there 👋, I'm Amaya but you also can know me as MayMeow!
 #### I am nekomimi (cat eared) it generalist.

 Mostly I'm creating content with PHP, or C# for our company clients or for personal needs.
 I started to experiment with PHP at high school and have some vacation from it at University where we using Delphi/Java but i returned to it when i finished school.
 My first framework was CakePHP 🎂 and i like using it even it is not most popular.
 I also created few plugins for it.
 Currently exploring .NET.